 10.1.1 In line with ongoing discussions within the GNSO, develop funded options for professional services to assist GNSO policy development WGs.
 Such services could include training to enhance work group leaders and participants ability to address difficult problems and situations, professional facilitation, mediation, negotiation.
 The GNSO should develop guidelines for when such options may be invoked,

 10.1.2 Provide adequate funding for face-to-face meetings to augment e-mail, wiki and teleconferences for GNSO policy development processes.
+Such face-to-face meeting must also accommodate remote participation, and consideration should also be given to using regional ICANN facilities (regional hubs and engagement centers) to support intersessional meeting.
+Moreover, the possibility of meetings added on to the start or end of ICANN meetings could also be considered.
 The GNSO must develop guidelines for when such meetings are required and justified, and who should participate in such meetings.

 10.1.3 Work with the GNSO and the wider ICANN community to develop methodologies and tools to allow the GNSO policy development processes to utilize volunteer’s time more effectively, increasing the ability to attract busy community participants into the process and also resulting in quicker policy development.